swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 ~~~
 {: .output}

-We select individual elements from lists by indexing them:
+We select individual elements from lists by indexing them.
+Indexing allows us to access individual elements inside a container (such as list or string).
+Previously, we used indexing to count elements starting from the beginning, but we can also count from the end of the container using negative indices.
+We will discuss this further when we come to the topic of "slicing":

 ~~~
 print('first and last:', odds[0], odds[-1])